jaimejim/jaimejim.github.io/_posts/2018-02-19-research-tips.markdown

 Now that the documents are searchable we can use grep or similar tools to search them.
 If there are a large number of files involved you might want to check [ripgrep](https://github.com/BurntSushi/ripgrep) which is orders of magnitude faster when searching.
 In fact, with ripgrep you can also search binary files (PDF) with the option `-a/--text` _but we'll ignore that cause we already did the conversion_.

 For example, I'd like to search recursively for papers that talk about CoAP, that are in text format and without minding the capital letters.
 I'd like to show 1 line of context before and after the term is found.
-Below are the result.
+Below are the results.

 ``` bash
 ~/Desktop/Papers/ » rg -i "CoAP" -g "*.txt" -C 1